esayyari/DISTIQUE/README.md

 include the two species.
 We have found ways to do this in a statistically consistent manner and are exploring ways to make this run in quadratic running time.

 The method is currenlty under development and evaluation.
 Stay tuned for more.

+We will publish the first **arXiv** version of DISTIQUE by the end of October.